-The center provides Babyganics Mineral -Based Sunscreen SPF 50 for children ages 6 months and up.
-Staff apply sunscreen to exposed areas of skin, including the face, before going outside from first day of April through the last day of September each year.
-A family may choose to provide their own brand of sunscreen if the center-provided brand is not suitable.
-Each family is required to sign the sunscreen waiver as part of the Enrollment Agreement and indicate the brand of sunscreen they will be providing if they choose to provide their own.
+The center currently provides Babyganics Mineral-Based Sunscreen SPF 50 for children ages 6 months and up.
+Staff apply sunscreen to exposed areas of skin, including the face, before going outside from the first day of April through the last day of September.
+Each family is required to sign the sunscreen waiver as part of the Enrollment Agreement.

-Families may also choose to provide hats, sun shirts or other protective clothing to prevent over-exposure to the sun during outdoor play.
+If a family chooses to send their own sunscreen, the over-the-counter form must be submitted, and must indicate the brand of sunscreen they will be providing and directions for application.
+Families may also choose to provide hats, shirts or other protective clothing to prevent over-exposure to the sun during outdoor play.